Home

 Jackie left high school a year early to marry an older boy from the same school.
 When she was 18 they had a baby boy.
 Her husband turned out to be a jerk and she left him.
 Then she left her son in the care of his grandparents, while she worked two jobs and lived in a rooming house.

 During this time, she got pregnant for me and moved to Lansing to stay with my adoptive parents.
 After my birth in May 1946, she returned to her home town and worked two new jobs.
-In June 1947, when Jackie was only 21, she and her sister died when a jeep they were riding in rolled over.
+In June 1947, when Jackie was only 21, she and her sister died when a Jeep they were riding in rolled over.

 Finding My Brother